michaelrommel/blog/articles/create/2022-12-28-malformed-zip-files.md

 wanted.

 So let's remove the first file from the archive.
 Hmmmm.
-This is awkward. python's standard zip library does not have a `remove()` function.
-So the only way to do that from python is to open a new fresh zip file and copy over each file one by one.
+This is awkward.
+Python's standard zip library does not have a `remove()` function.
+So the only way to do that from Python is to open a new fresh zip file and copy over each file one by one.
 This is not a good solution, because each time we copy a file, it will be decompressed and recompressed, taxing the CPU of a system.
 A good zip library would copy the untouched binary portions of